- Getting Started

 We're often asked about the security and safety of your data.
 In this page we'll describe some of the steps we take to prevent leakage of your intellectual property.
 If you have any further concerns, please feel free to reach out!

 By default, all images uploaded to Screenshotbot are sent over an encrypted channel, and are stored on Screenshotbot's servers.
-In particular, we do not use external object storage such as S3.
+In particular, we do not serve images over an external object storage such as S3.

 This means that we can have tight controls over who can access your images.